Trust Attorney Boca Raton

-In simple terms, a fiduciary is someone with “discretionary power” over the interests of other people, in circumstances that provide incentive and opportunity to abuse that position.
+In simple terms, a trust attorney, Boca Raton or a fiduciary is someone with “discretionary power” over the interests of other people, in circumstances that provide incentive and opportunity to abuse that position.
 A trustee is the prototypical fiduciary, but there are many other relationships that fall into that category, especially in modern society with increasingly complex business relationships and the growing use of advisers and other professionals claiming special expertise.

 There doesn’t have to be a legal relationship for a fiduciary duty to arise.
 In Florida, it’s a long established principle that a fiduciary relationship can derive from a social, personal, domestic, or even moral responsibility.
 The essence of it is that any person who undertakes to advise and act for someone who is in a considerably weaker position―forced to depend on that advice and action—should be held to a very high standard of conduct.